Guichaguri/FastBean/README.md

 # FastBean
 A fast, bytecode powered bean mapping library.

-FastBean allows you to create instances and fill and extract POJO properties.
+FastBean allows you to create instances, fill and extract POJO properties.
 It's blazing fast by generating bytecode on the fly.

 ## Usage
 You may have a POJO class similar to the one below: